EricYu97/MineNetCD/README.md

 ``ericyu/minenetcd-upernet-VSSM-S-ST-Diff-Pretrained-ChannelMixing-Dropout``

-Here is an example pf reproducing the results of MaskCD on CLCD results:
+Here is an example pf reproducing the results of MineNetCD on ``VSSM-S-ST-Diff-Pretrained-ChannelMixing-Dropout`` results:
 ```console
 accelerate launch test.py --model ericyu/minenetcd-upernet-VSSM-S-ST-Diff-Pretrained-ChannelMixing-Dropout
 ```